-- (2) The grant date fair value of stock options awards granted to each of the outside directors during the fiscal year ended December 31, 2007 was \$41.810. - (3) As of December 31, 2007, Mr. Dow had outstanding options to purchase 25,000 shares of Common Stock, all of which were exercisable. - (4) As of December 31, 2007, Mr. Heidrich had outstanding options to purchase 25,000 shares of Common Stock, all of which were exercisable. - (5) As of December 31, 2007, Dr. Homcy had outstanding options to purchase 67,500 shares of Common Stock, all of which were exercisable. - (6) As of December 31, 2007, Mr. McDade had outstanding options to purchase 27,500 shares of Common Stock, 24,166 of which were exercisable. - (7) As of December 31, 2007, Mr. Schmertzler had outstanding options to purchase 25,000 shares of Common Stock, all of which were exercisable. - (8) As of December 31, 2007, Dr. Spudich had outstanding options to purchase 35,000 shares of Common Stock, all of which were exercisable. - (9) Represents consulting fees earned by Dr. Homcy for services provided to the Company. - (10) Represents fees earned by Dr. Spudich for services rendered in his capacity as a member of our Scientific Advisory Board. - (11) Employee Directors receive no separate compensation for their services as members of the Board of Directors.
+- (5) As of December 31, 2008, Mr. Dow had outstanding options to purchase 46,702 shares of Common Stock, 39,335 of which were - (6) As of December 31, 2008, Dr. Gilbert had outstanding options to purchase 30,000 shares of Common Stock, 5,833 of which were exercisable. - (7) As of December 31, 2008, Mr. Heidrich had outstanding options to purchase 46,702 shares of Common Stock, 39,335 of which were exercisable. - (8) As of December 31, 2008, Dr. Homey had outstanding options to purchase 68,750 shares of Common Stock, all of which were exercisable.
+Dr. Homey's unexpired options will remain exercisable as long as he continues to serve as a member of our Scientific Advisory Board or provides other consulting services to the Company. - (9) As of December 31, 2008, Mr. McDade had outstanding options to purchase 42,500 shares of Common Stock, 36,250 of which were exercisable. - (10) As of December 31, 2008, Dr. Sabry had outstanding options to purchase 976,000 shares of Common Stock, 867,562 of which were exercisable - (11) As of December 31, 2008, Mr. Schmertzler had outstanding options to purchase 43,351 shares of Common Stock, 36,542 of which were exercisable. - (12) As of December 31, 2008, Dr. Spudich had outstanding options to purchase 56,702 shares of Common Stock, 49,335 of which were exercisable - (13) Represents fees earned by Dr. Homcy for services rendered in his capacity as a member of our Scientific Advisory Board. - (14) Represents fees earned by Dr. Sabry for services rendered in his capacity as the Chairman of our Scientific Advisory Board and for other consulting services. - (15) Represents fees earned by Dr. Spudich for services rendered in his capacity as a member of our Scientific Advisory Board.

 The Company reimburses its non-employee directors for their expenses incurred in connection with attending Board of Directors and committee meetings.
-Non-employee directors receive an annual retainer of \$20,000.
+Non-employee directors receive an annual retainer of \$20,000, except the Chairman who receives an annual retainer of \$40,000.
 Non-employee directors who serve as Board of Directors committee chairpersons receive an additional \$5,000 annual retainer, with the exception of the Chairperson of the Audit Committee, who receives an additional \$10,000 annual retainer.
-Other non-employee Board of Directors committee members receive an additional \$2,500 retainer.
+Other non-employee Board of Directors committee members receive an additional \$2,500 retainer for each committee of which they are a member.

-Non-employee directors are also paid a per meeting fee of \$1,500 for attendance at each Board of Directors meeting or \$1,000 for attendance by telephone, and are paid \$1,000 for attendance at each Board of Directors committee meeting or \$650 for attendance by telephone.
+Non-employee directors are also paid a per meeting fee of \$1,500 for attendance at each Board of Directors meeting or \$1,000 for attendance by telephone, and are paid \$1,000 for attendance at each meeting of a Board of Directors committee or \$650 for attendance by telephone.

-We have in the past granted non-employee directors options to purchase our Common Stock pursuant to the terms of our 2004 Equity Incentive Plan, and our Board of Directors continues to have the discretion to grant options to new and continuing non-employee Directors.
-In January and March 2004, our Board of Directors and stockholders, respectively, approved our 2004 Equity Incentive Plan, which provides for automatic grants of stock options to directors who are not our officers or employees.
+We have in the past granted non-employee directors options to purchase our Common Stock pursuant to the terms of our 2004 Equity Plan and our Board of Directors continues to have the discretion to grant options to new and continuing non-employee Directors.
+In January and March 2004, our Board of Directors and stockholders, respectively, approved our 2004 Equity Plan, which provided for automatic grants of stock options to directors who are not our officers or employees.
 On July 19, 2006, the Board of Directors approved an increase in the number of shares to 20,000 for the initial option grant on joining the Board of Directors, and 10,000 for the annual option grant.
 All other terms of the awards such as grant date, vesting date and exercise price remain unchanged.